jrudolph/rescue/README.md

  * provide a database with known implicits and solutions how to provide them
  * using the database provide a heuristic that guides you which implicit value you should look for first
  * provide information with a modern kind of UI which supports higher information density than text in a console window
+ * try known implicit providers to fix gaps that cannot be found using the current approach (e.g. when the import to `SprayJsonSupport` is missing)
+ * include successful parts of implicit resolution into the tree